 If you haven’t tried my salmon chowder recipe yet you’re in for a soFISHticated treat.
 Holy mackerel it’s good.
+I've been making this alot during our (extended) lockdown in Sydney, it's such a comforting dish and you can store all of the ingredients in your freezer and pantry.

 Bursting with flavour and anti-inflammatory fats, this creamy, hearty dish tastes just as good as if served in a restaurant, but being completely additive-free it’ll leave you feeling satisfied without the digestive storm aftermath.